 A detailed price schedule should be included with a breakdown of the lump sum prices proposed for the work in this RFP.
-Comox Strathcona Waste Management tipping fees are to be paid by the City.

 7.5 Schedule A - Form of Submission

 The Schedule A - Form of Submission must be submitted with the Proponent's Proposal.
 The Form of Submission must be signed by an authorized representative of the company.